 Policy Circle Briefing Series ($1,000 annual membership)

-The Policy Circle Briefing Series provides exclusive insight into RAND's internationally acclaimed work on a wide range of national security and social policy topics.
-Members at this level receive the following benefits:
+The Policy Circle Briefing Series introduces members to RAND's internationally acclaimed work on a wide range of national security and social policy topics.
+Members enjoy access to special events and offerings throughout the year, including

 Join the Circle

-- Invitations to private briefing sessions with top RAND researchers or other guest speakers
+- Invitations to briefing sessions with top RAND researchers or other guest speakers

 - Special receptions and preferred seating at public RAND forums